DILLON “D-MAC” MCKENZIE

 He released his first album entitled “Party Zone” which best describes the songs on this solo project.
 It calls for movin’, shakin’, rockin’ and winin’ and is sure to rock any party or social event with hit songs like “Dog Don’t Bark At Parked Car”,” Rock you all night”, What I’m gonna do”, “What you working with”, Da Gaulin Song”, Ya Gal Ga Look Like Dat, Let It Stay Here, The Boat Man” and many other energy filled Bahamian Rake ‘N Scrape songs.

 In 2013, D-Mac walked away with the coveted Ministry of Tourism’s Cacique Award/ The People’s Choice Award for The Gaulin Song; and he also won the Cacique Award for Best Song Writer.
 D-Mac was also invited to be one of the major performers for the historic opening of the country’s over $50 million – 400 plus acres – Thomas A. Robinson National Stadium.
 It was at this Thomas A. Robinson National Stadium where D-Mac also performed for the opening of CARIFTA 2013 in front of millions of viewers from across the Caribbean.
 The exposure train didn’t stop there as thousands of international fans were introduced to this Bahamian music icon when he performed for Memorial Weekend in Miami, Florida.
 To add to his stellar achievements thus far D-MAC has also won the Bahamian Icon Awards 2013 for BEST ENTERTAINER.
-D-Mac is well on his way in 2014 as he has been nominated for both Best song writer and Best Performer for the Cacique Awards coming up in January 2015.
+D-Mac was well on his way in 2014 as he had been nominated for both Best song writer and Best Performer for the Cacique Awards coming up in January 2015.
 On Saturday January 24, 2015 ya Bahama Boy D-Mac was awarded once again with not one but two Cacique Awards; one for “Secular Writer of the Year” and the other for “Secular performer of the Year”.
 D-MAC showed much gratitude for his win, dedicating his award to the struggles of Bahamian entertainers in their own country and acknowledging the award as a victory for Bahamian music at large.